Mirror Mean-Field Langevin Dynamics: Related Work

 \section{Related Work}

-\paragraph{MLD and constrained sampling.} For the problem of constrained sampling, the mirrored Langevin dynamics was first proposed by \cite{hsieh2018}.
-Then, \cite{zhang2020wasserstein} introduced the more general mirror Langevin diffusion with Hessian-dependent covariance and its Monte Carlo discretization, the mirror Langevin algorithm (MLA).
-In continuous time, \cite{chewi2020mld} show exponential convergence of MLD under a mirror Poincar\'{e} inequality relative to the modified metric.
+\paragraph{MLD and constrained sampling.} For the problem of constrained sampling, the mirrored Langevin dynamics was first proposed by \citet{hsieh2018}.
+Then, \citet{zhang2020wasserstein} introduced the more general mirror Langevin diffusion with Hessian-dependent covariance and its Monte Carlo discretization, the mirror Langevin algorithm (MLA).
+In continuous time, \citet{chewi2020mld} show exponential convergence of MLD under a mirror Poincar\'{e} inequality relative to the modified metric.
 In particular, this implies convergence of the Newton-Langevin diffusion when the mirror map equals the (strictly convex) potential $f$.

-The convergence of the discretized algorithm is more difficult to analyze compared to the ordinary Langevin dynamics. \cite{zhang2020wasserstein} showed that the MLA iterates contract to a Wasserstein ball around the target density, but with a potentially non-vanishing bias. \cite{ahn2021efficient} proposed a different discretization of MLD which achieves vanishing bias, but assumed an exact computation of the Hessian Riemannian throughout the diffusion process.
-On the other hand, \cite{li2022mirror} showed vanishing bias of MLA under more restrictive assumptions on the mirror map based on \cite{li2019stochastic,li2021sqrt}; and \cite{gatmiry2022convergence} utilized an additional second-order self-concordance assumption (cf. Assumption \ref{asmp:self_concordance}) and extensive Riemannian geometry for an exact discretization analysis on Hessian manifolds.
-Furthermore, Metropolis-adjusted (high accuracy) variants of MLA have been proposed to \cite{srinivasan2024fast,srinivasan2024high} obtain algorithms whose stationary distributions are unbiased.
+The convergence of the discretized algorithm is more difficult to analyze compared to the ordinary Langevin dynamics. \citet{zhang2020wasserstein} showed that the MLA iterates contract to a Wasserstein ball around the target density, but with a potentially non-vanishing bias. \citet{ahn2021efficient} proposed a different discretization of MLD which achieves vanishing bias, but assumed an exact computation of the Hessian Riemannian throughout the diffusion process.
+On the other hand, \citet{li2022mirror} showed vanishing bias of MLA under more restrictive assumptions on the mirror map based on \citet{li2019stochastic}; and \citet{gatmiry2022convergence} utilized an additional second-order self-concordance assumption (cf. Assumption \ref{asmp:self_concordance}) and extensive Riemannian geometry for an exact discretization analysis on Hessian manifolds.
+Furthermore, Metropolis-adjusted (high accuracy) variants of MLA have been proposed to obtain algorithms whose stationary distributions are unbiased \citep{srinivasan2024fast,srinivasan2024high}.
+A parallel line of works considers a non-Euclidean generalization of the proximal sampler \cite{gopi2023algorithmic,gu2026functional}.